asibs121/Comatose/docs/index.md

 ## Authors Note

 I am not a professional writer, nor do I read enough to even qualify for someone who should be writing, but here I am.
-If you would like to help by making suggestions or pointing out flaws in what I have writen, please follow [this](https://forms.gle/HyFEi5B8Cy6jvsH1A) link and offer suggestions as to how I can improve what I have done.
-This will allow me to learn more, as well as keep the story good up-to-date and well written.
-I appreciate your time!
+If you would like to help by making suggestions or pointing out flaws in what I have writen, please click the 'Survey' link in the table of contents and give me your feedback.
+It is greatly appreciated, and I hope to improve as a writer with your help.